gemfire/gemfire-developer-website/content/examples/java/session-state-with-tomcat.md

   ```

 Specify the root directory of your local GemFire installation.
 Make sure you have no local GemFire cluster running, as this step will start
 a new local cluster to manage our Session States.
-This can be done by running gfsh from your geode installation and running a `connect`
+This can be done by running gfsh from your GemFire installation and running a `connect`
 command with no parameters.
 If a cluster is found, use the shutdown command to stop the cluster before continuing.

 4. Run the tomcat startup script located at $CATALINA_HOME/bin/startup.sh.
 You should now be able to reach the example webapp by entering